 Don’t do it!
 As a general guideline, do not fax thank you notes, apologies, or anything that you wish to come across as sincere or dear to the heart.
 Faxing is for business only.

-Other Pointers for Sending a Fax:
+Other Advice for Sending a Fax

 - Keep faxes relatively brief.
 Remember: everything has to be printed on the other end expending ink and paper.